 3. ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-The Maryland Historical Society does not hold copyright to the material in the Preserve the Baltimore Uprising Project archive.
-As such, the Maryland Historical Society and its project partners are not positioned to grant permission to or “approve” requests from third parties to make use of content in the collection.
+The Maryland Center for History and Culture does not hold copyright to the material in the Preserve the Baltimore Uprising Project archive.
+As such, the Maryland Center for History and Culture and its project partners are not positioned to grant permission to or “approve” requests from third parties to make use of content in the collection.

 For materials submitted prior to June 2020, previous terms and conditions apply.
-For any pre-June 2020 materials, contact the Imaging Services Department at MdHS (firstname.lastname@example.org) for referral to the original contributor regarding use of his or her content
+For any pre-June 2020 materials, contact the Imaging Services Department at the Maryland Center for History and Culture (firstname.lastname@example.org) for referral to the original contributor regarding use of his or her content

 - Content is related to protests and unrest related to the 21st Century Civil Rights Movement in Baltimore, beginning with the events surrounding the death of Freddie Gray in Baltimore, MD, on April 19, 2015 as outlined above.